manabu-nakamura/Test15/README.md

 The background color of button ("Photos") is always dynamic color, regardless of whether the app is dynamic color or not.

 P.S.
-When the system setting is LIGHT and the app setting is DARK, the photopicker, the filepicker, and the Gboard are LIGHT.
+When the system setting is LIGHT and the app setting is DARK, the photopicker (, the filepicker, and the Gboard) are LIGHT.

 <img src="2025-03-20-1.png" width="150">